 Dr. Megan Threats

 Dr. Megan Threats is dedicated to improving the health and well-being of vulnerable populations through the use of information and technology.
-Her program of research includes applying interdisciplinary strategies to reduce sexual health disparities affecting sexual and gender minorities (SGM) and Black, Latinx, and Indigenous communities.
+Her program of research includes applying interdisciplinary strategies to reduce sexual health disparities affecting sexual and gender minorities (SGM), women, and Black, and Latinx communities

 As an early career researcher, she intends to use a community-based, critical theoretical approach to support the development, implementation, and evaluation of technology-based HIV/STI behavioral interventions.
 Prior to becoming a professor, Dr. Threats worked in public, academic, legal, and medical libraries.
 She has worked as a certified HIV/AIDS educator, and has facilitated numerous health education programs for people living with HIV and those at high-risk.